aardev14/Pesto/README.md

 - Initialize the good character count to 0: This variable counts the number of valid (non-banned) characters in the password.

-- The code then enters a loop that iterates over each character c in the password string p.
+- The code then enters a loop that iterates over each character c in the password p.

 - Inside the outer loop, there is another loop that iterates over each word w in the banned word list b.